YueYANG1996/R2D2-Flag-Capture-Game/README.md

 ```

 ## Step 2: Define the A* algorithm and evaluate function
-Implement the A star to calculate the shortest path between two vertics.
-This step is almost the same as the solution of excercise 2, but it should be noticed that, in the cases of the opponents occupy the flag, the path cannot lead to the goal(robots will be considered as obstacles), thus the total length of the path should be modified.
+Implement the A star to calculate the shortest path between two vertices.
+This step is almost the same as the solution of excercise 2, but it should be noticed that, in the cases where the opponents are occupying the flag, the path cannot lead to the goal(robots will be considered as obstacles), and thus the total length of the path should be modified.

 ```python
 def Astar(self, start, goal):